Saudi Aramco: 2020s

 On 10 March 2020 Saudi Aramco announced a global partnership with Formula One landing a multi-year deal.
 On 17 June 2020, Saudi Aramco acquired a 70% share in SABIC, a chemicals manufacturing company.
 In June 2020, Saudi Aramco laid off nearly 500 of its more than 70,000 employees, as global energy firms reduced their workforce due to the COVID-19 pandemic.
 Most of the workers who lost their job at Aramco were foreigners.
-On 31 July 2020, Saudi Aramco lost its title as the world's largest listed company by market capitalization to Apple.
+On 31 July 2020, Saudi Aramco lost its title as the world's largest listed company by market capitalisation to Apple.
 On 9 August 2020, Saudi Aramco reported a 50% fall in net income for the first half of its financial year, as demand for oil and prices continued to fall due to the coronavirus crisis.
 On 3 November 2020, Saudi Aramco reported a 44.6% drop in third-quarter net profit amid the COVID-19 pandemic.

 On 14 December 2020, Saudi state TV announced that an oil tanker carrying over 60,000 metric tons of unleaded gasoline from an Aramco refinery at Yanbu, had been attacked by a smaller boat rigged with explosives.

 In March 2021, Saudi Aramco announced that earnings in 2020 fell by nearly 45% compared with 2019, as lockdowns around the world following the COVID-19 pandemic curbed demand for oil.
 On 19 March 2021, an Aramco refinery was attacked by six bomb-laden drones.
 The attack, which was claimed by Houthi rebels, started a fire but caused no injuries or damage, according to the official Saudi Press Agency.
 On 21 March 2021, Saudi Aramco signed an agreement to secure China's energy supplies for the next 50 years, and also to develop new technologies to combat climate change.
 More recently, they signed a deal with a consortium led by EIG.
 In July 2021, Saudi Aramco appointed former HSBC Holdings Plc Chief Executive Officer Stuart Gulliver to the company's board of directors.

 In October 2021, Saudi Aramco announced plans to achieve net-zero carbon emissions from its wholly owned operations by 2060.
 On 20 November 2021, Houthi fighters took credit for launching 14 drones at military targets in Riyadh, Abha, Jizan, Najran, and Jeddah, and Aramco's refineries in Jeddah.
 In 2021, The Guardian reported that Aramco was not trying to diversify at the same rate as other oil companies, such as Shell and BP.
 Rather, Aramco announced in 2021 that the company intended to increase crude capacity from 12m barrels a day to 13m barrels by 2027.